Chewt/chessterm/README.md

 to exit the program,
 `: fen`
 to print the current position's FEN to the screen
+`: pgn`
+to print the PGN of the game to the screen
 `: status`
 to view the current board information, or you can type a move in SAN notation to make a move.